Free Bill of Materials (BOM) Template | Excel Download

 Why a well-structured BOM matters more than you think

-A bad BOM doesn't just cause procurement headaches — it ripples across the entire operation.
+A bad BOM doesn't stop at procurement; the damage ripples across the entire operation.
 Production stops because a $2 component wasn't ordered.
 Your cost estimate is 15% off because the BOM didn't include packaging materials.
 Your supplier quotes the wrong thing because the specs were outdated.

 Here's what a proper BOM does for your business: